 - Shared printers could still be accessed from the Print dialogue box.

-Share Printers & Files even though HomeGroup has been removed
+How to share Printers & Files even though HomeGroup has been removed in Windows 11/10

 This becomes a serious issue for those who were heavily dependant on HomeGroups.
 Microsoft has mentioned the following solutions for those who wish to continue sharing their files and printers.
 Let us see how you can share printers & files in Windows 10 v1803 even though HomeGroup has been removed.